 As soon as the Russians left, Fort Ross began to change.
 Sutter had many buildings torn down so that he could reuse the wood.
 After Sutter, many different people owned the land.
 All of them used and reused the buildings that remained from the Russian days.
 Buildings rotted and fell over or burned.
 Slowly but surely, the old Russian buildings disappeared.

 Fort Ross became a State Historic Monument in 1906, just before the big “San Francisco Earthquake.”
-The earthquake was very strong here because Fort Ross lies very near the San Andrea’s Fault.
-Most of the few buildings that still were standing from the Russian days were badly damaged in the shaking.
+The earthquake was very strong here because Fort Ross lies very near the San Andreas Fault.
+Most of the few buildings that were still standing from the Russian days were badly damaged in the shaking.
 Slowly, buildings are being rebuilt.
-Maybe someday, the fort will once again look like the busy settlement that it was in the days the Russian American Company roamed the sea and shore of Alta California.

 Student Curriculum Review Questions –